fuse-box/fuse-box/docs/plugins/css/PostCSSPlugin.md

 });
 ```

-If you require more options, you can pass them to the plugin:
+If you require more options, you can pass them as a second argument to the plugin:

 ```js
 FuseBox.init({